ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^image-formats]: I was mainly focused on trying to add support for PNG, GIF, and JPEG, as those tend to be the three more commonly used image formats for online images.
 As of yet, however, I have not added support for JPEG image encoding.

 [^gif-encode]: Actually `encodeColorReducedGifImage` returns a `Either String ByteString` rather than just a `ByteString`.
-I'mactually unsure exactly why it returns an Either rather than just a bytestring.
-I think this isdue to its use of `encodeGifImageWithPalette` which can "return errors if the palette is ill-formed".
+I'm actually unsure exactly why it returns an Either rather than just a bytestring.
+I think this is due to its use of `encodeGifImageWithPalette` which can "return errors if the palette is ill-formed".
 However, if it is generating the correctly formed (non-Either) pallete then there should be no reason that the call to `encodeGifImageWithPalette` should return a Left.
 To solve this difference in the encoding function I just wrapped the result of the function in [a case statement pulling out the Right value](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/master/src/Graphics/Avatars/Pixelated.hs#L186-L189).
-I sure hope that it doesn't ever yeild a Left.
+I sure hope that it doesn't ever yield a Left.